apache/iotdb/docs/UserGuide/Ecosystem Integration/MapReduce TsFile.md

 | TEXT             | Text            |

 ### TSFInputFormat Explanation

+TSFInputFormat inherits the FileInputFormat class in Hadoop and rewrites the slicing method.

+The current slicing method judges whether to put the ChunkGroup into this slice according to whether the offset of the midpoint of each ChunkGroup is between the startOffset and the endOffset of the Hadoop slice.

 TSFInputFormat extract data from tsfile and format them into records of `MapWritable`.